 - A completed on-line admission application.

 - A \$25.00 non-refundable application fee.

-- Personal statement (300-word essay in English)

-- · Test scores (Country's Examination Scores, SAT and/or TOEFL);
+- Test scores (Country's Examination Scores, SAT and/or TOEFL);

-- Official high school transcript.
+- · Official high school transcript.

 - · Affidavit of support from sponsor and/or financial statement from sponsor.

-- Two passport photos, and

 - · A copy of passport